Jamaican cuisine: Taíno and Arawak influences

-The indigenous inhabitants of Jamaica, the Taínos, developed dishes such as jerk meats, roasted fish, bammy, cassava bread and pepperpot (made with callaloo and scotch bonnet pepper).
+The Indigenous inhabitants of Jamaica, the Taínos, developed dishes such as jerk meats, roasted fish, bammy, cassava bread, callaloo (made with native amaranth) and pepperpot (made with callaloo and Scotch bonnet pepper).
 Taíno influence can also be found in dishes like turned cornmeal, duckunoo, Jamaican hominy corn porridge and Saturday beef soup.
-They are believed to have kept a stock pot in which meat, fish and vegetables were collected for soup.
-The Taínos also made intoxicating drinks from cassava and maize, as well as, a tree-bark based drink known for its health benefits, called mauby, which was also made with mâ'bi, the Arawak word for sweet potato.
+They kept a stockpot in which meat, fish and vegetables were collected for soup.
+The Taínos also made intoxicating drinks from cassava and maize, as well as, a tree-bark based drink known for its health benefits, called mauby, which was also made with mâ'bi, the Arawak word for red sweet potato.

-Many native crops and local staples, like peppers (scotch bonnet, cayenne and other cultivars) and beans (like kidney beans) were taken to Jamaica in canoes from Mesoamerica— along with corn, sweet potato, cashew, cacao and cassava.
-They also cultivated chayote (cho cho), kenep (guinep), mammee apple, coco, squash, pumpkin, yam, peanut, guava, potato, pineapple, starapple, papaya, soursop, naseberry, custard apple, sweet sop and other native crops.
-According to historian, James Delbourgo, the brewing of cocoa beans which led to the recipe for chocolate milk and traditional Jamaican chocolate tea, was being done by the Taínos, as far back as 1494.
-He also mentioned the Spanish and Africans' use of cacao on the island.
+Many native crops and local staples, such as peppers (Scotch bonnet, cayenne pepper and other cultivars) and beans (like kidney beans) were taken to Jamaica in canoes from Mesoamerica, along with maize, sweet potato, cashew, cacao and cassava.
+They also cultivated chayote (cho cho), arrowroot, kenep (guinep), mammee apple, coco, squash, pumpkin, yam (yampi or cush-cush yam), peanut, guava, potato, pineapple, starapple, papaya, soursop, naseberry, custard apple, sweetsop and other native crops.
+According to historian, James Delbourgo, the brewing of cocoa beans, which led to the recipe for chocolate milk and traditional Jamaican chocolate tea, was practiced by the Taínos, as far back as 1494.

-Cooking techniques like jerking, grilling, roasting, smoking and barbecuing, as well as, the use of earth ovens, charcoal, pimento wood, plantain or banana leaves and corn husks to cook, can be traced back to them.
-Food colouring with annatto was inherited from the Taínos, as well as, tools which were used to grind cocoa beans, corn, and cassava for flour and bammy the traditional way— these include stone and wooden mortars, pestles, grinders and graters called metate, mano and guaio/guayo, a long funnel-shaped basket called a matapi (for extracting cassava juice), and a flat earthenware griddle (burén) used for baking cassava breads.
+Cooking techniques such as jerking, grilling, roasting, smoking and barbecuing, as well as, the use of earth ovens, charcoal, pimento wood, plantain or banana leaves and corn husks in cooking, can be traced back to them.
+They often wrapped meats in papaya leaves to tenderize them.
+Food colouring with annatto was inherited from the Taínos, as were calabash (gourd) bowls and utensils, and tools which were used to grind cocoa beans, corn, and cassava for flour and bammy the traditional way.
+These include stone and wooden mortars, pestles, grinders and graters called metate, mano and guaio/guayo, a long funnel-shaped basket called a matapi, used for extracting cassava juice, and a flat earthenware griddle (burén) used for baking cassava breads.